 - Order number

-- Product number for the item that's missing parts
+- The product number for the item that's missing parts

 - Explanation of the missing parts, including their reference numbers (for small parts like dowels and screws, you'll find this information in the assembly instruction booklet)

 IKEA also partners with experienced local professionals who can deliver and then put together your in-store purchase.
 An item's retail cost determines the price for assembly, which starts at $89.
 Sofa delivery/assembly has its own pricing tier, ranging from $39 to $79.